rails/spring/README.md

 ## Configuration

-Spring will read `~/.spring.rb` and `config/spring.rb` for custom settings, described below.
+Spring will read `~/.spring.rb` and `config/spring.rb` for custom settings.
+Note that `~/.spring.rb` is loaded *before* bundler, but `config/spring.rb` is loaded *after* bundler.
+This means that in `~/.spring.rb` you are able to load extra commands without them having to be in the bundle of the project you are working on.

 ### Application root